Pange lingua gloriosi corporis mysterium: Music history

 Building on Josquin's treatment of the hymn's third line in the Kyrie of the Missa Pange Lingua, the "do–re–fa–mi–re–do"-theme (C–D–F–E–D–C) became one of the most famous in music history, used to this day in even non-religious works by composers including Simon Lohet, Michelangelo Rossi, François Roberday, Johann Caspar Ferdinand Fischer, Johann Jakob Froberger, Johann Caspar Kerll, Johann Sebastian Bach, Johann Fux wrote fugues on it, and the latter's extensive elaborations in the Gradus ad Parnassum made it known to every aspiring composer – among them Wolfgang Amadeus Mozart whose Jupiter theme borrows the first four notes.
 Anton Bruckner's first composition was a setting of the first strophe of the hymn: Pange lingua, WAB 31.

 The last two verses of Pange lingua (Tantum ergo) are often separated out.
 They mark the end of the procession of the monstrance in Holy Thursday liturgy.
 Various separate musical settings have been written for this, including one by Giovanni Pierluigi da Palestrina, one by Franz Schubert, eight by Anton Bruckner, one by Maurice Duruflé, and one by Charles-Marie Widor.
 Beethoven wrote an organ reharmonization of Pange lingua.
 The work was discovered in October 2012 by the musicologist and professor of the University of Manchester Barry Cooper.
 It was immediately proposed that the piece served as a sketch for the composer's Missa solemnis.

 Franz Liszt's "Night Procession" from Two Episodes from Lenau's Faust is largely a fantasy on the Pange lingua melody.

 A setting of Pange lingua, written by Ciaran McLoughlin, appears on the Solas 1995 album Solas An Domhain.

-Pange lingua has been translated into many different languages for worship throughout the world.
-However, the Latin version remains the most popular.
+Pange lingua has been translated into many different languages for worship throughout the world, yet the Latin version remains the most popular.
 The Syriac translation of "Pange lingua" was used as part of the rite of benediction in the Syro-Malabar Catholic Church of Kerala, India, until the 1970s.